icecube/icetray-public/icetray/resources/docs/modules.rst

        tray.AddModule(PutInts, 'pi', ....

-   and that symbol :class:`PutInts` of course must be known to the script, typically via a call to :func:`import`.
+   and that symbol ``PutInts`` of course must be known to the script, typically via a call to :keyword:`import`.

 .. _paramtypes: